Keighley child sex abuse ring

 The Keighley child sex abuse ring was a group of twelve men who committed serious sexual offences against two under-aged girls in the English town of Keighley and city of Bradford, West Yorkshire.
 In December 2015, they were found guilty of rape and other forms of sexual abuse by a unanimous jury verdict at Bradford Crown Court.
 They were sentenced in February 2016 to a total of 130 years in jail.
 The main victim, who had been targeted by ten of the men, was aged between 13 and 14 at the time of the attacks between 2011 and 2012.
-The alleged ringleader of the gang was named as local drug-dealer Ahmed Al-Arif Choudhury (also spelled Choudry), who was not among those found guilty in court and is believed to have fled abroad.
+All the men convicted are of Pakistani descent.

 Crimes

 The main victim was groomed with gifts and apparent displays of affection before being coerced into abusive sexual relationships.
 She was raped in various locations in Keighley, including parks, churchyards and an underground car-park.
 The rapists had designated part of the car-park "X's corner" with graffiti and added their own names.
 During one sustained rape she was attacked by five men in succession.
 In an interview with police, she said that Choudhury had employed her as a drugs-courier and that when she tried to stop working for him, he called her a “little white slag” and a “little white bastard”.
 He then physically restrained her and raped her, according to her testimony.
-One of those found guilty, a 63-year-old taxi driver called Mohammed Akram, had sex with one of the victims in his taxi.

 Guilty men

 Those found guilty of rape were named as Sufyan Ziarab, 22; his brother Bilal Ziarab, 21; Yasser Kabir, 25; Hussain Sardar, 19; Nasir Khan, 22; Saqib Younis, 29; Israr Ali, 19; Faisal Khan, 27; Zain Ali, 20; and Tanqueer Hussain, 23.
 An 11th defendant, Mohammed Akram, 63, was found guilty of sexual activity with a child.
 Four other men were found not guilty of similar charges and one man will face a re-trial.
 A twelfth man, Khalid Mahmood, 34, had pleaded guilty to five counts of rape before the trial.
+Another man, Arif Chowdhury, who was previously on the run in Bangladesh, was arrested in June of 2022 upon arriving to the United Kingdom, and sentenced to 8 years of jailtime.